-11 Steps to Prevent Insider Threats Using IAM
+11 Steps to Prevent Insider Threats Using Identity Governance (IGA)

-Many organizations are still neglecting the insider threat, despite this threat source being recognized as one of the root causes of data beaches.
+Insider threats whether accidental or targeted, are recognized as one of the root causes of data breaches.

 Insider threats cover a wide array of cyberattacks initiated by somebody inside the traditional security perimeter enforced by firewalls and intrusion prevention systems.
 Many organizations are still neglecting the insider threat, despite this threat source being recognized as one of the root causes of data beaches.
 Read our tips for preventing insider threats and keeping your organization secure.

-Organizations tend to be better at providing protection against external cybersecurity threats than internal threats according to reports, and many organizations are therefore still neglecting the insider threat, despite this threat source being recognized as one of the root causes of data beaches
+Organizations tend to be better at providing protection against external cybersecurity threats rather than focusing on internal threats according to reports, and many organizations are therefore still neglecting the insider threat, despite this threat source being recognized as one of the root causes of data beaches

-The insider threat can be prevented, but to do so, organizations need to be better at being in control of what employees have access to, why they need that level of access, and who assigned it to them.
-You need to know your joiners and leavers, and those transferring within the organization.
-The combination of these, means you always have an overview of the access to the systems and applications your organization uses which will help keep potential security holes closed.
-This will enable you to act quickly, if a data breach does happen, which is also crucial in the wake of GDPR.
+The insider threat can be prevented, but to do so, organizations need to apply robust processes to better control what employees have access to, why they need that level of access, and who assigned it to them.
+You need to know your joiners and leavers, and those transferring within the organization and apply policies to ensure access compliance.
+The combination of such processes and access policies, means you always have a transparent overview of access to the systems and applications your organization uses which will help keep potential security gaps closed.
+This will enable you to act quickly, if a data breach does happen, which is also crucial in relation to regulatory compliance such as GDPR.

 Unlike external hackers, insiders do not need to infiltrate the perimeter defences such as firewalls and intrusion prevention systems.

-The insider threat could be anyone who has (or has had) access to the system, such as full-time employees, contractors, the overnight security guard, or those who have left but still have active accounts.
+The insider threat could be anyone who has (or has had) access to the systems, such as full-time employees, contractors, partners, or those who have left the organization but still have active accounts.

 - Determine the different motives that an insider could have.
 These could include stealing personal data or intellectual property, or vandalism with the intent of destroying company records or bringing down business critical systems such as the company’s online store or CRM system